InExSu/VBA-Excel-Array2_Filter/README.md

 # How to use?
 The A2_Filter_AND function waits for two arguments:
 - a two-dimensional array with data to be filtered
-- an array of criteria.
+- a two-dimensional array of criteria.

  Array of criteria = two-dimensional array. in column 1 - column numbers